vulppi-dev/IntREST/README.md

 ---

-Thank you for using IntelliREST!
+Thank you for using IntREST!
 We hope it helps you build powerful and scalable Node.js applications.
 If you have any feedback or suggestions, feel free to let us know.

 Visit the [Vulppi](https://vulppi.dev) organization site for more information about our projects and services.